TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 These tools will be added after the first alpha after the original tools get some testing

-* *Battle Sign*: Getting some reworking to be less effective to allow for proper shields
-* *Broad Axe*: Fallback for non-trees is now 1x6, also acts as a battle axe
+* *Broad Axe*: New version of the lumber axe.
+Fallback for non-trees is now 1x6, also acts as a battle axe
 * *Cleaver*
 * *Scythe*
-* *Shield*: Added as a single type modifiable item, similar to armor.
 * *Veining Hammer*: Breaks a vein of ores, name pending.
+* *Dagger*: Fast weapon with low damage, but can attack on right click for use in the offhand.

 ### Phase 3

+Armor has some different rules for how modifiers apply, hence delaying them to a later phase.

+* *Battle Sign*: Getting some reworking to be less effective to allow for proper shields
+* *Shield*: Added as a single type modifiable item, similar to armor.
+* *Armor*: Available in three sets: travelers, plate, and slime suit.
+One recipe instead of variable materials, to allow more focus on modifiers.

+### Phase 4

 Ranged tools take a bit more work, so are being delayed
 * *Bows*
 * *Crossbows*: Rebalancing to be closer to the vanilla crossbow
 * *Boomerang*: New throwable weapon that returns after throwing
 * *Spear*: High reach melee/ranged hybrid (takes role of vanilla trident)

-### Other likely tools

-These tools need a bit more design work before I can reliably put them in a phase, so may be changed from what is described

-* *Armor*: Available in three sets: travelers, plate, and slime suit.
-One recipe instead of variable materials, to allow more focus on modifiers.
-* *Knife*: Fast weapon with an offhand attack

 ### Tinkers' Complement Tools